PREPARING PEOPLE TO LEAD EXTRAORDINARY LIVES

 FACULTY: 600+ full-time faculty members; 14:1 student-faculty ratio; 93% of faculty hold the highest academic degree in their field.

-INTERNSHIPS: 525+ employers hired Loyola students for academic internships.
+INTERNSHIPS:525+ employers have hired Loyola students for academic internships.

-Graduate: Tuition and fees vary depending on program.
+• Graduate: Tuition and fees vary depending on the program.

 * Annual estimate; includes full-time tuition, room and board, and fees.
 Visit luc.edu/bursar for more information.